-Before a child can learn to read printed words, they need to become aware of how the sounds in words work.
+Before a child can learn to read printed words, they need to know how the sounds in words work.

-Kids must understand that spoken words are made up of sequences of speech sounds or phonemes.
+Kids must understand that spoken words comprise sequences of speech sounds or phonemes.

 What are phonemes?